-Information, referrals, and clarification were actions most often used for individuals seeking assistance through the AA Ombudsperson office.
-These actions were followed by advice, coaching, and in a few instances, investigation.
-Mediation occurred once during the year and was statistically negligible.
-Occasionally, individuals would visit to offer suggestions for improvements to university processes or functions and this information was shared with the appropriate offices.
+Information, referrals, coaching and advice were actions most often used for individuals seeking assistance through the AA Ombudsperson office.
+These actions were followed by coaching.
+Mediation occurred during the year but constituted only 1% of actions taken.
+Occasionally, individuals would visit to offer suggestions for improvements to University processes or functions and this information was shared with the appropriate offices.
 Identities were kept confidential.